Carpk/ShawnKlein/_posts/2016-06-25-guide-to-http.md

 ##### HTTP/0.9

-Was a simple protocol for raw data transfer. connection is closed after a single request/response pair
+Was a simple protocol for raw data transfer.
+Connection is closed after a single request/response pair

 ##### HTTP/1.0

 Improved the protocol by allowing messages to be in the format of MIME-like messages, contain metainformation about the data transferred and modifiers on the request/response semantics.
-A separate connection to the same server is made for each resource request. connection is closed after a single request/response pair
+Connection is still closed after a single request/response pair

 ##### HTTP/1.1